-A more focused discussion on the slow zone has been tentatively scheduled for April 2021.
+A more focused discussion on the slow zone has been scheduled for the Council's meeting on April 6th, 2021.

 Downtown Traffic Volume Trends

 In the past, the Board of Aldermen received updates on traffic volume counts and traffic operations within the downtown area.
 As an alternative to a detailed traffic analysis, a review of the historic trends in available Annual Average Daily Traffic (AADT) as collected by NCDOT can be an efficient way to gain useful insights.
 The table below displays the AADT volumes collected between 2001 and 2019 for locations at: 100 W Main St, 300 E Main St, 300 N Greensboro St, 100 N Greensboro St, 300 S Greensboro St, 700 W Rosemary St, and an aggregate total volume.
 While the majority of locations have seen flat or mild fluctuations in AADT, the 300 E Main Street location has consistently trended downwards during this period (a decrease of about 32%).
 This item has been updated with NCDOT 2019 AADT volumes.